shenniger/automatedphil/README.md

 # The Automated Philosopher

-"embark on the ships!
+"To the ships, you philosophers!
 There is a new world to discover – and more than one!"
 (Friedrich Nietzsche, The Gay Science)

 Can an LLM discover new philosophical insights?